 We’ll then head to the Botanical Building, home to more than 2,100 plants, including seasonal displays that change throughout the year.
 It’s the perfect stop for photographers and flower-lovers alike, and the adjacent lily pond full of koi makes more than just a pretty picture — you’ll learn how the pond was an important part of the war effort during WWI and how it helped injured sailors and soldiers during WWII.

 From there, we’ll walk through the heart of the Prado, where you’ll get to spy unique building façades and roof supports, including one that represents the history of California but that is virtually invisible to most visitors.
 We’ll then continue past the San Diego Junior Theater, one of the largest Morton Bay fig trees in California, the Spanish Village Art Center, the Natural History Museum, and the Bea Evenson fountain.

 We’ll also check out Zoro Gardens, a sunken garden that was once a nudist colony (seriously) during the 1935 California-Pacific Exposition.
 Today, it’s a butterfly garden that contains everything butterflies need for their full life cycle.

 We’ll then stroll past the San Diego Model Railroad Museum — at 28,000 square feet, this is the largest operating model railroad museum in the world.
-We’ll also stroll past the Museum of Photographic Arts.

 Our tour will end at the Plaza de Panama, but before we say goodbye, your guide will give you directions to the nearby Visitor Center (for snacks, maps, souvenirs, and museum passes), suggestions for places to eat, and tips on what else to see and do within the park.